ilaydamari/Linkedin/README.md

 (select PROFILELINK, CURRENTJOB3, CURRENTCOMPANY3, replace (CURRENTCOMPANY3, CURRENTCOMPANY3, 'Full Time') as POSITION3
-from "LINK"."PUBLIC"."Job_Types"
+from ""LINK"".""PUBLIC"".""Job_Types""
 WHERE CURRENTJOB3         not like '%null%' and   CURRENTJOB3         not like '%Null%' and   CURRENTJOB3         not like '%NULL%' and   CURRENTJOB3         not like '%NULL%' and   CURRENTCOMPANY3 not like '%Part-time%') c

 on a.PROFILELINK=c.PROFILELINK

 full join

 (select PROFILELINK, LASTJOB, LASTJOB_COMPANY        , replace (LASTJOB_COMPANY        , LASTJOB_COMPANY        , 'Full Time') as last_POSITION
-from "LINK"."PUBLIC"."Job_Types"
+from ""LINK"".""PUBLIC"".""Job_Types""
 WHERE LASTJOB         not like '%null%' and   LASTJOB         not like '%Null%' and   LASTJOB         not like '%NULL%' and   LASTJOB         not like '%NULL%' and   LASTJOB_COMPANY         not like '%Part-time%') d

 on a.PROFILELINK=d.PROFILELINK

 full join

 (select PROFILELINK, PASTJOB2, PASTCOMPANY2                , replace (PASTCOMPANY2                , PASTCOMPANY2                , 'Full Time') as last_POSITION2
-from "LINK"."PUBLIC"."Job_Types"
+from ""LINK"".""PUBLIC"".""Job_Types""
 WHERE PASTJOB2         not like '%null%' and   PASTJOB2         not like '%Null%' and   PASTJOB2         not like '%NULL%' and   PASTJOB2         not like '%NULL%' and   PASTCOMPANY2                 not like '%Part-time%') e

 on a.PROFILELINK=e.PROFILELINK

 full join

 (select PROFILELINK, PASTJOB3, PASTCOMPANY3                , replace (PASTCOMPANY3                , PASTCOMPANY3                , 'Full Time') as last_POSITION3
-from "LINK"."PUBLIC"."Job_Types"
+from ""LINK"".""PUBLIC"".""Job_Types""
 WHERE PASTJOB3         not like '%null%' and   PASTJOB3         not like '%Null%' and   PASTJOB3         not like '%NULL%' and   PASTJOB3         not like '%NULL%' and   PASTCOMPANY3                 not like '%Part-time%') f

 on a.PROFILELINK=f.PROFILELINK